Skip to main content

 North Carolina Child Custody Process

 When a romantic relationship ends, those involved have important decisions to make.
-Perhaps no issue is more emotionally charged or difficult than deciding custody of children born during the relationship.
-Many factors determine how each state settles child custody disputes, and this article provides a brief overview of North Carolina's child custody process.
+Perhaps no issue is more emotionally charged or difficult than deciding a child’s custody and preserving parental rights.
+This article provides a brief overview of North Carolina’s child custody process.

 North Carolina’s Child Custody Process

-Any party claiming child custody rights may file a court action.
-However, rather than hearing arguments, North Carolina courts will first schedule the custody issue for mediation (unless there is a reason to waive it).
+Any party claiming child custody rights may file a custody complaint, which may lead to a custody trial if resolution through mediation is not possible.
+However, rather than hearing arguments, North Carolina courts will first schedule the custody issue for custody mediation (unless there is a reason to waive it).
 Causes for a waiver may include:

 North Carolina Child Custody Awards

-North Carolina doesn't presume to favor either parent in child custody cases.
+North Carolina doesn’t presume to favor either parent in child custody cases and aims to provide equal rights to both parents.
 Additionally, a court may award joint custody, sole custody, or custody to two or more persons if it serves the interest and welfare of the child.
 Courts also set visitation rights at the time of the award.

-Seeing a law's original statutory form can be helpful.
-However, understanding the meaning of a law is often easier when it's explained in plain English.
-This chart provides you with an overview of the child custody process in North Carolina.
+Seeing a law’s original statutory form can be helpful.
+However, understanding the meaning of a law is often easier when it’s explained in plain English.
+The following North Carolina General Statutes (NCGS) provide you with an overview of the child custody process in North Carolina:

 General Child Custody Determination Process